geodynamics/aspect/cookbooks/stokes/doc/stokes.md

     velocity_y^2+velocity_z^2)/Volume).

-If you then look at the Calculator object in the Spreadsheet View, you can see the average sinking velocity of the sphere in the column &ldquo;Result&rdquo;
-and compare it to the theoretical value
+If you then look at the Calculator object in the Spreadsheet View, you can see the average sinking velocity of the sphere in the column "Result" and compare it to the theoretical value
 $v_s = \num{8.72e-10} \, \si{m}/\si{s}$.
 In this case, the numerical result is
 $\num{8.865e-10} \,
 \si{m}/\si{s}$ when you add a few more refinement steps to actually resolve the 3d flow field adequately.
-The &ldquo;velocity statistics&rdquo;
-postprocessor we have selected above also provides us with a maximal velocity that is on the same order of magnitude.
+The "velocity statistics" postprocessor we have selected above also provides us with a maximal velocity that is on the same order of magnitude.
 The difference between the analytical and the numerical values can be explained by different at least the following